jhugard/StationeersStructureMover/README.md

 It uses brute force to find items to group into structures, so be patient if you have a lot of things in the world many pressurized squares.
-Should run pretty fast, but have not tested it with very large save files.
+Should run pretty fast, but I have not tested it with very large save files.